berehovskyi/apex-stream/docs/Functional-Built-In-Classes/TypePredicates.md

 ### Built-Ins
 ##### `static isInstanceOfBool()`

-Returns a `Predicate` that tests the input object if it is of Boolean} type.
+Returns a `Predicate` that tests the input object if it is of Boolean type.

 ###### Return